Yuri05/Christoph_CDA1-Model/Evaluation/Input/Content/Conclusion.md

-The herein presented PBPK model adequately describes the pharmacokinetics of COMPOUND in adults.
+The herein presented PBPK model overall adequately describes the pharmacokinetics of CDA1 in healthy humans.
+The initial plasma concentrations are slightly underestimated especially for the higher dose.

-In particular, it applies quantitative ...
-Thus, the model is fit for purpose to be applied for...
+ The PK data had been used during the development of the generic large molecule PBPK model in PK-Sim ([Niederalt 2018](#5-references)) together with PK data from 5 other compounds (7E3, BAY 79-4620, dAb2, MEDI-524 & MEDI-524-YTE).